ALingle79/purchase-order-intake-workflow/README.md

 ## Project Summary

-Designed and implemented an automated purchase order intake workflow using Microsoft Forms, Power Automate, SharePoint, and Power BI, replacing a manual email-based process with a standardized system that improved data consistency, reduced processing effort, and streamlined ERP entry.
+Designed and implemented an automated purchase order intake workflow using Microsoft Forms, Power Automate, SharePoint, and Power BI, replacing a manual email-based process with a standardized system that improved data consistency, reduced manual effort, and streamlined ERP entry.